-Rule 45 -- Dropped Dogs: All dogs that are dropped from the Race must be left at a designated checkpoint with a completed and signed dropped dog form.
-Any dropped dog must be left with four (4) pounds of dog food.
+Rule 45 -- Returned Dogs: All dogs that are returned from the Race must be left at a designated checkpoint with a completed and signed returned dog form.
+Any returned dog must be left with four (4) pounds of dog food.

-Before dropping a dog, mushers must remove all gear (harness, booties, leggings, etc.) except for the dog collar.
+Before returning a dog, mushers must remove all gear (harness, booties, leggings, etc.) except for the dog collar.
 Dogs may be left with dog coats, but the coats will be removed for dog transit and will become property of Iditarod with no guarantee of return to the musher.

-Dropped dogs may be moved from the originating checkpoint to the closest dog collection area at Anchorage, McGrath, Unalakleet or Nome.
+Returned dogs may be moved from the originating checkpoint to the closest dog collection area at Anchorage, McGrath, Unalakleet or Nome.
 Dogs may be shipped from the collection areas to a location designated by the musher at the musher's expense.

-- Dogs dropped in Anchorage, Nome and the re-start are the musher's responsibility. - Dogs dropped in ALL OTHER CHECKPOINTS will be transported by the ITC.
+- Dogs returned in Anchorage, Nome and the re-start are the musher's responsibility. - Dogs returned at ALL OTHER CHECKPOINTS will be transported by the ITC.